aligfellow/xyzgraph/README.md

 ### ASCII Depiction

-xyzgraph includes a built-in ASCII renderer for 2D molecular structures:
+xyzgraph includes a built-in ASCII renderer for 2D molecular structures.
+This is heavily inspired by work elsewhere, *e.g.* [[5]](https://github.com/whitead/moltext) by Andrew White.

 ```python
 from xyzgraph import graph_to_ascii